J-Wachs/DanishAddressComponent/README.md

-# Danish Address Blazor component for .NET 8
+# Danish Address Blazor component

 The Danish Address Blazor component is used to let users key in an address in Denmark.
 The purpose is to ensure that the address entered, is a correct Danish address (roadname, roadnumber etc. spelled correctly).
 When the address is finally selected in the component, the component returns an object containing information about the address.

 The component can be configured to match the needs in the specific case, e.g. search for actual adress or access address.

+The component has been developed in .NET 9.

 ## Fully functional example project